-Information technology consulting and solutions firm Zycron, headquartered in Nashville, is one example of a Tennessee company hiring data scientists.
-Here, data scientists work with a variety of clients in communicating quantitative analysis to others clearly.
-They also collect new data, refine existing data, perform hypothesis testing, work on pattern classification, perform parameter estimation, and write and test software in many languages.
+Information technology consulting and solutions firm Zycron, headquartered in Nashville, is one example of a Tennessee company that keeps building out their team of data scientists to take on projects for business clients on a contract basis.
+Here, data scientists work with clients across a range of industries to collect new data, refine existing data, perform hypothesis testing, work on pattern classification, perform parameter estimation, and communicate the findings of their quantitative analysis.

 Preparing for a Master’s Degree in Data Science in Tennessee